lzwjava/blog-source/original/2025-01-03-programming-en.md

 * If you lose your passion for programming, just do other things for some time.
 * The timing of testing is important.
 Just do it naturally.
 You often don't need to write tests for your project.
 Try not to write tests, write unit tests, write integration tests, write API tests.
 Compare them wisely.
 * Try AI code editors.
 Use ChatGPT or other chatbots often.
 As AI tools are easy to use now, you can focus on more creative or important parts.
+* When debugging, check if you're using the latest version of libraries.
+If a library is unmaintained, look for actively maintained clones or forks.